swatidantu/robocomp-blog-web/gsoc/2020/posts/rishabh_baghel/post01.md

 ## About me

 My name is Rishabh Baghel, I am an undergraduate student at the Indian Institute of Information Technology Guwahati, India.
-I am working with RoboComp as a part of GSoC'20 on the project which uses machine learning techniques such a graph neural networks and convolutional neural networks
+I am working with RoboComp as a part of GSoC'20 on the project which uses machine learning techniques such a graph neural networks and convolutional neural networks.

 ## About the Project